Loan Officer Approved and Now You’re Declined?

 The underwriter will consult the underwriting guidelines for the loan program you are applying for to make sure that you meet all of the qualifying requirements.

-While some underwriting guidelines are very specific, many guidelines are exactly that, just guidelines that provide direction, or a general “spirit of the guideline” that acts more like the process of our court system, and the laws that govern society.
+While some underwriting guidelines are very specific, many guidelines are exactly that, just guidelines that provide direction, or a general “spirit of the guideline”.

 Your loan officer is similar to your attorney, deciphering the spirit of the law (guideline), and making a case to the underwriter and management as to why your loan falls within the risk threshold described in the underwriting guidelines.

 It’s not the common ground or the similarities that would cause you to be approved, then denied.
-It’s the details, the question that were not asked, or the questions that were asked wrong that will cause your loan to go off the tracks.
+It’s the details, the questions that are not being asked, or the questions that were asked wrong that will cause your loan to go off the tracks.

-When you lose in underwriting court, it’s because you are being represented by a lawyer that does not know the laws.
+When you lose in underwriting court, it’s most often because you are being represented by a lawyer (loan officer) that does not know the laws.

 The Importance of Experience